FourjsGenero/ex_contacts/README.md

 synchronization with a REST Web Service.

-The mobile app has its own local database, and can share contact data with other mobile apps throught the central database program.
+The mobile app has its own local database, and can share contact data with other mobile apps through the central database program.

 Allow user/contact location with Google geolocation services to show a map with contacts nearby, based on the contact address.